LVT vs. VCT

 LVT vs. LVP: Which Is Better for Commercial Spaces?

-If you’re leaning toward LVT, you may also be considering whether luxury vinyl plank (LVP) is a better fit for your commercial needs.
-What’s the difference?
+If you are leaning toward LVT flooring vs VCT, you may also want to consider whether luxury vinyl plank (LVP) is the right fit for your commercial needs before making a final decision.

 Choosing the Right Flooring Solution: Expert Guidance From Consolidated Flooring